-A two dimensional array is a table of items that make up of rows and columns.
-The format for a one dimensional array is ArrayName(x), the format for a two dimensional array is ArrayName(x,y) and a three dimensional array is ArrayName(x,y,z) .
-Normally it is sufficient to use one dimensional and two dimensional array, you only need to use higher dimensional arrays if you need to deal more complex problems.
-Let me illustrate the the arrays with tables.
+A two-dimensional array is a table of items that make up of rows and columns.
+The format for a one-dimensional array is ArrayName(x), the format for a two dimensional array is ArrayName(x,y) and a three-dimensional array is ArrayName(x,y,z) .
+Normally it is sufficient to use a one-dimensional and two-dimensional array, you only need to use higher dimensional arrays if you need to deal with more complex problems.
+Let me illustrate the arrays with tables

-The general format to declare a one dimensional array is as follow:
+The general syntax to declare a one dimensional array is as follow:

 where subs indicates the last subscript in the array.